Need to restore your Windows registry? Received a .reg file with settings? Find out here how to import a reg file or restore Windows registry backups.

 Tip: To see only .reg files, make sure Registration Files (*.reg) is selected as the file type under File name: in the Import Registry File dialog.

 - Click Open.

-- Note: The data from the .reg file will be imported with no further question or a preview of what changes will be made; existing entries will be overwritten.
+Important: The data from the selected .reg file will be imported without further questions or a preview of what changes will be made; existing entries will be overwritten.

 How to Import a Reg File

 To quickly import Windows registry settings saved as a .reg file without opening Registry Editor separately: